MooersLab/dsd4xtals/README.md

 Instead, we foresee DSDs being used after crystal leads have been found by using sparse matrix crystallization screens or prior knowledge of the crystallization of closely related proteins.
 The reduction in the number of factors to the vital few makes more efficient use of material and time during subsequent experiments that optimize the levels of each vital factor to find the combination of factor levels that lead to the largest crystals.

+## Contents of design library

-This first set of designs is limited to testing three to 10 factors.
+This first set of designs is limited to testing three to 11 factors.
 These designs can fit in a 24-well crystallization tray format.
 We plan to make designs for 96-well format for use with liquid handling robots and crystallization robots.
 Robots have the advantages of reduced experimental error due to more precise liquid handling.